Tankdoz/PUREstack/README.md

 For more details, see the PUREstack project page: https://github.com/Virgil-TD/PUREstack
 A stack for grafana, prometheus and loki is available here: https://github.com/Virgil-TD/GRAPLstack
+For en exporter I used https://github.com/ar51an/unbound-exporter.
 For a grafana dashboard for unbound metrics see: https://github.com/ar51an/unbound-dashboard

-These are instructions on how to deploy PUREstack on a new host with Ubuntu 24.04 or later or Debian 13 or later
+You can deploy multiple PUREstacks in your environment (for redundancy) although not on teh same host as Pihole requires unique ownership of port 53.

 **Pay attention to the volume directory permissions as different containers can run under different UIDs and GIDs**
 **the permissions are set accordingly and explained in the relevant sections below**
 **the possibility to edit configuration files as your user via ssh or vscode is preserved**

-the usernames may look odd on the host but the ID's are correct
+(the usernames may look odd on the host but the ID's are correct)

 ## Prerequisites:
-- a host running either Ubuntu 24.04 or Debian 13 is preferred, older versions may work as well
+- a host running either a recent Debian-like OS (Works on RPi as well)
 - a user with sudo rights
 - these instructions assume an installation in ~/dockerprojects/stacks/pure, change to your own preferences
 ### images: